buildkite/migration/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an enhancement for the migration tool
+about: Suggest an enhancement or addition for the migration tool
 title: "[FEATURE] "
 labels: enhancement
 ---

 ## Feature description

-What feature would you like to see added?
+What feature would you like to see added? (e.g. A new parameter to be supported to an existing provider's translations, a new provider to be supported).

 ## Problem it solves